edcarp/2020-12-01-edinburgh-bio-online/joining.md

 ## 7. Best practices using Zoom

-* Rename yourself with your full name (→ Click "Participants" tab, find your name and click on the rename button)
+* Rename yourself with your full name (→ Click "Participants" tab, find your name and click on the rename button).
 * Share your video, if possible (it is easier to teach when instructors can see people's faces).
 * Mute yourself when you are not speaking (mute button in the toolbar at the bottom).
-* Use Zoom nonverbal feedback indicators (→ Click "Participants" tab to raise hands or give feedback or ask for help).
+* Use Zoom nonverbal feedback indicators (→ Click "Participants" tab) to raise hands, give feedback, or ask for help.

 You will get more info on this during the introduction.